Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - You hate change.
 I hate it too.
 But things can't stay the same—and that's well, for when nothing changes in your life, it's as good as being dead. - **Brandon Sanderson, The Hero of Ages**
 - A man can take it off, Lady Marasi.
 But he can never stop wearing it. - **Brandon Sanderson, The Alloy of Law**
 - Yes, He hurt Wax.
 He hurt him badly.
 But He put the pain where He knew it could be borne. - **Brandon Sanderson, Shadows of Self**
+- The world will ask you who you are, and if you don't know, the world will tell you. - **Carl Jung**
+- Create your life rather than live it. - **James Clear**
+- You're like my own children, adults before I had time to know them as kids. - **Brandon Sanderson, The Hero of Ages**

 ## Mastery